ATMs & Banks

 Affordable and clean, we recommend the Best Western Suva Motor Inn or the Novatel on the other side of town.
-The more extravagant option is the Holiday Inn.
+The more extravagant options are Holiday-Inn or Grand Pacific Hotel* (*Recommended)

 SigaSiga Sands is located near Savusavu on Fiji's second largest island, Vanua Levu.
 It is a spectacular scenic one hour flight from Nadi International Airport (NAN) to Savusavu (SVU) Airport and a 10 min. drive from SVU Airport to SigaSiga Sands.
 An alternative way to get to SigaSiga is to fly into Labasa Airport (LBS).
 It's about 90 min. drive "home" from there.

 - The Savusavu hospital is located in town 11km / 7 miles from SigaSiga and serves as the general doctor for the community at large.
 The hospital provides free services to citizens.
 Charges to foreigners are quite reasonable.
 Services are limited.
 This is "3rd world".